 Cedo's Falafel and Gyros is OPEN FOR TAKE OUT ONLY.
 We encourage you to call ahead for a pick-up at our front door.
-This is a temporary process that we hope will change soon.
-In the meantime, there is NO DINING IN.
+WE ARE ONLY OPEN TUESDAY thru FRIDAY.
+There is NO DINING IN.
 We will continue to serve the best gyros and falafels in Portland.
 We are a family-owned restaurant creating amazing Middle Eastern food from recipes handed down generations.
+Thanks for your support.

 Tuesday 11:30am - 6:00pm